praF02/anevicon/README.md

 --send-message "Hello, Pitty!
 You're my worst friend." \
 --send-message "Hello, Scott!
 This is just a test." \
 --send-message "Goodbye, Albert!
 You're my best friend." \
---packet-length=5355 \
+--random-packet=5355 \
---packet-length=2222
+--random-packet=2222
 ```

 ----------

 ## Going deeper
 Well, it's time to understand the internals of Anevicon.
-First, it constructs an iterator of N messages (specified by both `--send-message`, `--send-file`, and `--packet-length`), where N is a number of packets specified by `--packets-count`.
+First, it constructs an iterator of N messages (specified by both `--send-message`, `--send-file`, and `--random-packet`), where N is a number of packets specified by `--packets-count`.
 Each of these packets is accepted by an optimized sending buffer.

 An optimized sending buffer is a data structure representing a sending buffer which can contain M messages, where M is a number of packets transmitted per a [`sendmmsg`](http://man7.org/linux/man-pages/man2/sendmmsg.2.html) system call.
 When this buffer is full, it flushes all its messages by (surprise!) `sendmmsg`, thereby providing much better performance than an ordinary buffer.